-16 See the Equality and Human Rights Commission website: www.equalityhumanrights.com/private-and-public-sector-quidance/public-sector-providers/public-sector-equality-duty
+16 See the Equality and Human Rights Commission website: www.equalityhumanrights.com/private-and-public-sector-guidance/public-sector-providers/public-sector-equality-duty

-- the learning culture is fair, impartial, inclusive and transparent, and is based upon the principles of equality and diversity (including universal awareness of inclusion, reasonable adjustments and anticipating the needs of diverse individuals), it must meet the requirements of all relevant legislation and must be supportive and welcoming. - in relation to clinical outcomes, educational providers should ensure that the resources available take account, proactively, of the diverse needs of students - that buildings are accessible for patients, students and osteopaths. - That students have their diverse needs respected and taken into account across all aspects of the programme. - 38.
+- there are equality and diversity policies in relation to applicants, and that these are effectively implemented and monitored. - the learning culture is fair, impartial, inclusive and transparent, and is based upon the principles of equality and diversity (including universal awareness of inclusion, reasonable adjustments and anticipating the needs of diverse individuals), it must meet the requirements of all relevant legislation and must be supportive and welcoming. - in relation to clinical outcomes, educational providers should ensure that the resources available take account, proactively, of the diverse needs of students - that buildings are accessible for patients, students and osteopaths. - That students have their diverse needs respected and taken into account across all aspects of the programme. - 38.
 Our reviews of education providers and our annual monitoring process, requires that providers demonstrate how they are meeting all standards.